vim-denops/denops-documentation/src/tutorial/developing-more-applicative-plugin.md

 };
 ```

-In this code, `denops.cmd()` calls the `enew` command of vim to open a new buffer in the current window and then `denops.call()` calls `setline()` to write the maze to the buffer.
+In this code, `denops.cmd()` executes the vim command `enew` to open a new buffer in the current window and then `denops.call()` calls the vim function `setline()` to write the maze to the buffer.
-Restart Vim, rerun the commands, and then you can see:
+Restart vim, rerun the commands, and then you can see:

 ![](../img/developing-more-applicative-plugin-2.png)

 Awesome!
 Even if it looks like enough, you can improve your code a bit more.
-Here is an example of a modification that command other than `enew` can be passed to the plugin, a maze can be generated in the current display area, etc.:
+Here is an example of a modification so that the `Maze` command can receive a vim command other than `enew`, make a produced maze fit the current display area, etc.:

 ```ts:main.ts
 import { Denops } from "https://deno.land/x/denops_std@v1.0.0-beta.2/mod.ts";